acailic/acailic.github.io/_notes/oca-chapter-3.md

   weeks, months, years.
 - Cannot use a `DateTimeFormatter` to format a date object, because it has no time.
+- DateTimeException because it doesn't have time component will throw an exception at run time. `"main" java.time.format.DateTimeParseException: Text '2015-01-01`

 ## QUESTIONS